Country: United States Region: .

-A unified combatant command also referred to as a combatant command, is a joint US DoD military command composed of units from two or more service branches of the US Armed Forces and conducts broad and continuing missions.
+A unified combattant command a.k.a. a combattant command, is a joint US DoD military command composed of units from 2 or more service branches of the Armed Forces conducting missions.

-There are currently 11 unified combatant commands; each established as the highest echelons of military commands, in order to provide effective command and control of all US military forces, regardless of branch of service, during peace or during war time.Unified combatant commands are organized either on a geographical basis (known as "area of responsibility", AOR) or on a functional basis (operational) led by a combatant commander.
-In peacetime this is an officer in the rank of a four-star general or admiral.
+There are currently 11 unified combattant commands; each established as the highest echelon of military command, in order to provide effective command and control of all US military forces, regardless of branch of service, in peace or at war.